 It is well known that passive exposure to tobacco smoke increases the risk of suffering from various diseases, such as lung and cancers, stroke or coronary heart disease in adults and, it also has a negative impact on the child health as they are especially sensitive to secondhand smoke exposure.

 The research group has estimated that each year this exposure is responsible for 9,000 cases of asthma, 120,000 middle ear infections, and 7,000 lower respiratory tract infections in children in Spain.
 However, the proportion of homes with smokers where smoking is not allowed at home is only 13% in the country, although 41% of homes have some type of regulation, there are still 46% of households that do not have any and allow smoking.

 For this reason, promoting ‘smoke-free homes’ is a key element to improve the health of our children.

 How will this project be carried out?

-This new project will study 400 volunteer families who, divided into two groups, will follow two versions of the intervention to evaluate its implementation and effectiveness in our context.
-The intervention contains various activities for families to learn about the benefits of not smoking at home and transform it into a true “smoke-free home”.
+This new project will recruit 400 volunteer families who, divided into two groups that will receive basic or a complete intervention, to evaluate its implementation and effectiveness in our context.
+The intervention contains various activities such as printed materials and coaching call for families to learn about the benefits of not smoking at home and transform their home into a true “smoke-free”.

-The intervention will be implemented in six weeks to assess its effectiveness and, the results will be followed up in six months.
-This three-year research will make it possible to scientifically evaluate the intervention to promote “smoke-free homes”, as well as its large-scale implementation and future usability.
+The intervention lasts six weeks and to assess its effectiveness the participants will be followed up in six months.
+This three-year research will make it possible to scientifically evaluate the intervention aimed at promoting “smoke-free homes”, as well as better inform its large-scale implementation and future usability.